IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 ```
 _Note:_ With the `--rm` option in the docker run command the container is deleted once you exit.
 This is intended.

-#### Step 2: Inside your running Docker image you can access your the local GitHub project
+#### Step 2: Inside your running Docker image you can access your local GitHub project

 ```
 $ cd /cloud-native-starter/